erikengervall/parallax-vanilla/README.md

 Parallax elements are only animated within the current viewport, thus saving enormous resources.

 #### Dynamic sizing
-Image-elements are dynamically sized and adjusted relative to the para-speed.
+Image-elements are dynamically sized and adjusted relative to the pv-speed.

 #### Performance is key
 Vanilla Parallax maximizes your parallax effects with hardware acceleration and no external libraries.